 Cincinnati is a diverse, interesting city and the shopping scene reflects that.
 One of the best places to shop in Cincinnati is also the oldest.
 Findlay Market is the oldest continuously operated public market in Ohio, in operation since 1855.
 The colorful market is located in the Over-the-Rhine neighborhood.
 While in Over-the-Rhine, check out the growing shopping scene in this beautifully restored historic district.
 Other historic shopping districts include Bellevue’s Historic Fairfield Avenue, a charming revitalized area, and Hyde Park Square, with several upscale boutiques.
 Cincinnati is also home to several shopping malls, both indoors and out.

-Hot Tips: Findlay Market is not open on Monday.
+Caution: Findlay Market is not open on Monday.